pfefferle/wordpress-webmention/readme.md

 ### 3.2.0 ###

 * Enable option for page support
-* Allow custom post types to declare support for webmentions as a feature which will enable pings.
+* Allow custom post types to declare support for Webmentions as a feature which will enable pings.
 * Remove new meta properties from being added during preprocessing as these are added after Semantic Linkbacks Enhancement.
-* Move new meta properties to being built into webmention code
+* Move new meta properties to being built into Webmention code
-* Store webmention source in comment meta but fall back to checking `comment_author_url` if not set.
+* Store Webmention source in comment meta but fall back to checking `comment_author_url` if not set.
-* Store webmention creation time in comment meta as comment time is overridden by Semantic Linkbacks allowing to determine if a comment has been modified.
+* Store Webmention creation time in comment meta as comment time is overridden by Semantic Linkbacks allowing to determine if a comment has been modified.

 ### 3.1.1 ###